 Usual Adult Dose for Fibromyalgia

-Maintenance dose: 50 mg orally twice a day
+Maintenance dose: 50 mg orally 2 times a day

 -Dosing may be titrated according to the following schedule:

 -Initial dose on day 1: 12.5 mg orally once

 -Days 2 and 3: 12.5 mg orally 2 times a day